marcw/libpoller/README.md

 ## What is buggy or likely to be changed/added in future release?

-- Timeouts are not configured and not even tested yet.
-As stated above, this software is very alpha for now.
 - Metrics might not be stored in a rightful way.
 Feel free to provide feedback.
 - I'm currently not sure if I'll keep using json as a configuration format as [s-expr](http://en.wikipedia.org/wiki/S-expression) are a much better thing